kijanawoodard/Blog/src/BlogEngine.Site/Content/Blog/asp-net-mvc-content-negotiation.md

 title: Asp.net MVC Content Negotiation
 published: November 08, 2013
 tags: [aspnet-mvc, web-development]
+comments:
+- email: "khalidabuhakmeh@gmail.com"
+  message: "<p>Restful Routing has the idea of a FormatResult.
+You can send in data, and based on the requests extension it will figure out what view you want to render it in.
+It works decently well, just gets goofy when dealing with ajax and routings \"keep stuff around\" default.</p><p><a href=\"https://restfulrouting.com/mappings/extras\" rel=\"nofollow\">https://restfulrouting.com/mapp...</a></p><p>OH YEAH I WENT THERE!!!!
+Booyah!</p>"
+  name: "khalidabuhakmeh"
+  when: "2013-11-08 17:05:09.000"
+- email: "graphite@joeyguerra.com"
+  message: "<p>IIIIIIEEEEEEEEE!!!!!!
+IE Accepts header doesn't include text/html.</p><p><a href=\"https://www.gethifi.com/blog/browser-rest-http-accept-headers\" rel=\"nofollow\">https://www.gethifi.com/blog/br...</a></p>"
+  name: "Joey Guerra"
+  when: "2013-11-11 20:14:07.000"
+- email: "disqus@wyldeye.com"
+  message: "<p>Bleh.
+I checked my blog and IE 10 seems ok.
+I don't think I care about IE 8.
+I'll wait for the complaints to come in.</p><p>In terms of webkit, I'm handling that by making the preference based on the order of my conneg components.
+It looks like I should prefer the one marked with q, but I'll leave that for another day.
+A day, far far far in the future.</p>"
+  name: "Kijana Woodard"
+  when: "2013-11-12 03:44:21.000"
 ---

 It's long bothered me that I had a separate endpoint for Atom.
 After adding the [archive] endpoint, the absurdity really showed since is the same data, just in a different format.